OlivierLD/raspberry-coffee/Celestial-Almanac/README.md

 ### Integrated Development Environment (IDE)
 Here is a quick list of some IDEs I use.
 They _all_ have a free version.
-- For Java and all JVM-aware languages: IntelliJ, period.
+- For Java and all JVM-aware languages (Scala, Kotlin, Groovy, ...): IntelliJ, period ❗.
 - For Python: PyCharm.
 - For C & C++: Visual Studio.
 - For Golang: Visual Studio.
 - For JavaScript: IntelliJ (Pro), WebStorm, Visual Studio.

 ### Run it
+> _Note:_
+> There is something to pay attention to in the different languages,
+> this is the way to use `floor`, `ceil`, `round` (or their equivalents) and such methods.
+This has an
+> important impact on the results, and can explain some differences
+> in the outputs...

 #### From Java
 From this module's root
 ```